- Colleges

 Pro tip: Don’t skip over scholarships for minorities with smaller award amounts ($).
 There’s typically less competition for them—and they add up!

-There are many resources to help you find scholarships for minorities.
+There are many resources to help you find scholarships for minority students.

 Scholarship resources